Elisshaze/QuantumComputing/README.md

 # QuantumComputing
-Notes and exercise from the Quantum Computing class given by prof. Hauke, 2022
+Notes and exercises from the Quantum Computing course given by prof. Hauke, 2022